-Lawyers and judges across the United States have discovered that when it comes to administrative law, there is really only one authority: Administrative Law Treatise by Richard J. Pierce.
+Lawyers and judges across the United States have discovered that when it comes to administrative law, there is really only one authority: Administrative Law Treatise by Richard J. Pierce and Kristin E. Hickman.

 Cited by the courts more than 4,000 times, this definitive three volume work now in its Sixth Edition brings you analysis of the latest developments with all the practical guidance and knowledge you need to plan and present an effective case before the courts.
 When your clients confront government administrative action whether it's rulemaking, adjudication, or investigation, do what your colleagues do: turn to the undisputed leader in the field.
-Richard J. Pierce shows you the most effective approaches to any agency action, policy or procedure.
+Richard J. Pierce and Kristin E. Hickman show you the most effective approaches to any agency action, policy or procedure.
 You'll get answers to such questions as:

 - Which due process protections do individuals and companies enjoy under administrative law?